One Day in Lisbon: What to See (+Itinerary & Walking Map)

 We didn’t mind!
 We stopped looking at the map and just wandered around the streets that lead to some amazing discoveries: several incredible viewpoints over the rooftops of the old Lisbon, interesting street art, local restaurants, cafés, little shops…

-TIP: If there is one area in Lisbon where a tour would have been useful, it’s probably here in Alfama.
-It’s so easy to get lost and lose track of what you wanted to see…
+TIP: If there is one area in Lisbon where a walking tour with a local would have been useful, it’s probably here in Alfama.
+It’s so easy to get lost and lose track of what you wanted to see.

 Fado night in Alfama Lisbon